Zeekb/umascanner/README.txt

 ---

-Step 1b: Install Backend Dependencies

-After you have installed PyTorch using one of the options above, you can install the rest of the required libraries for the backend.

-*   Action: Double-click and run the `install_dependencies.bat` script.

-This will install all other libraries, including `EasyOCR`, needed to run the scanner.

----

-Step 1c: Install Frontend Dependencies

-Next, you need to install the dependencies for the user interface.

-*   Action: Open a "Terminal" or "Command Prompt", navigate to the `visualizer` directory, and run the following command:

-    cd visualizer
-    npm install

----

 Step 2: Prepare Your Screenshots

 1. Put all your loose game screenshots into the `data/input_images` folder.
-The system will automatically organize them when you run "image processor/main.py" in step 3.

 A quick note:

 * Please use screenshots from a mobile phone.
 Screenshots from a computer will not work.

 ---

 Step 3: Process Your Screenshots

-1. Run the main processing script from your "Terminal" or "Command Prompt".
-Make sure you are in the project's root folder.
+1. Run the main processing executable:

-    python "image processor/main.py"
+    UmaScanner.exe

 2. The script will perform the following steps automatically:
-    *   Groups Loose Images: Any loose screenshots in `data/input_images` are automatically organized into character folders based on their name and score.
+    * Groups Loose Images: Any loose screenshots in `data/input_images` are automatically organized into character folders.
-    *   Detects ROIs: The script automatically detects the spark information regions from your screenshots.
-    *   Processes Data: It then extracts all stats, ranks, skills, and sparks for each character.
+    * Processes Data: It then extracts all stats, ranks, skills, sparks, and identifies grandparents for each character.
-    *   Handles Conflicts: If the script finds conflicting data for a character that has been processed before (e.g., you are re-processing updated screenshots), a Conflict Resolution window will appear.
-This allows you to choose which data to keep.
+    * Handles Conflicts: If the script finds conflicting data, a Conflict Resolution window will appear.
-    *   Saves Results: The extracted data is saved in `data/all_runners.json`, and the processed character folders are moved from `data/input_images` to `data/processed_images`.
+    * Saves Results: The extracted data is saved in `data/all_runners.json`, and processed images are moved to `data/processed_images`.

 ---

 Step 4: View Your Results

-1. To view the collected data, run the analyzer application from your "Terminal" or "Command Prompt".
-Make sure you are in the `visualizer` directory.

-    cd visualizer
-    npm start

-2. This opens a graphical interface where you can see all your runners' data in a sortable and filterable table.

-3. You can double-click on any runner in the "Stats Summary" tab to see a detailed view of their stats, skills, and aptitudes.
-    *   There's images in the `assets/` folder as a reference for how the ui looks and what you can do with it.

----
+Use the UmaCyclopedia tool at zeekb.github.io/umascanner/.

+You can load the `all_runners.json` file generated in Step 3 to view, sort, and filter all your scanned data.